Lake Weslemkoon Conservation Association

 AGM

-Please save the date for the 2020 AGM - Saturday August 1.
+Please save the date for the 2024 AGM - Saturday August 10th.
 Location TBA.
-Registration opens at 9:30.
-The meeting begins at 10:00.
-Bring a lawn chair and lug a mug!
+Bring a lawn chair, plate & cutlery, and lug a mug!

 Cockeyed Loons